audioxide/data/data/posts/20161028-articles-13-songs-for-a-horrible-halloween.md

 <youtube-video video-id="8IQ3QZqAUgc" desc="Flying Lotus: Obligatory Cadence" />

-You can always count on FlyLo to deliver the most luscious Halloween jam imaginable.
-Though his previous works had always possessed something of a supernatural quality, 2014’s *You’re Dead!* was the first to truly hone in on his darker twist of jazz fusion—it was, after all, a concept album about death, taking the listener on a journey through the afterlife.
+You can always count on [FlyLo](/reviews/flying-lotus-cosmogramma/) to deliver the most luscious Halloween jam imaginable.
+Though his previous works had always possessed something of a supernatural quality, 2014’s *You’re Dead!* was the first to truly hone in on his darker twist of jazz fusion — it was, after all, a concept album about death, taking the listener on a journey through the afterlife.
 His colourful perception of the afterlife is vibrant, ghostly, and gorgeous, with a compelling trace of the unknown.
 “Obligatory Cadence” is one of the finest examples of this unique blend, a surreal soundscape of mysterious melodies and peculiar production techniques that sends your head spinning, as you feel yourself travelling through different dimensions.
 Good, spooky vibes.

 -----